Arline Judge

-Margaret Arline Judge (February 21, 1912 – February 7, 1974) was an American actress singer who worked mostly in low-budget B movies, but gained some fame for habitually marrying.
+Margaret Arline Judge (February 21, 1912 – February 7, 1974) was an American actress and singer who worked mostly in low-budget B movies, but gained some fame for habitually marrying, including two brothers.
+Judge specialized in playing fairly earthy women of often questionable virtue and was at the peak of her career in her first years in Hollywood, starring in such pre-code films as The Age of Consent and Sensation Hunters, films often made at poverty row studios.
+She also played supporting roles in some major releases by the major studios.

 Early years

 Arline Judge was born in Bridgeport, Connecticut, the daughter of newspaperman John Judge and his wife, Margaret Ormond Judge.
 She was educated at St. Augustine's in Bridgeport and at New Rochelle College, leaving the latter to seek a career in acting.

 Stage

 Judge made her theatrical debut in Broadway musicals and revues such as The Second Little Show and Silver Slipper.
 A part in George White's Scandals provided an opportunity to demonstrate her skills at comedy and dancing.
+Her screen career faded out in 1936 but she returned to the screen five years later, surprisingly able to continue to receive star and leading lady parts for the most part, a feat many starlets were not able to obtain after a break in their career.
+All of her films after 1945, however, featured her in supporting roles.

 Film

 After meeting director Wesley Ruggles on a train, she got her start in films with his help, then married him.
 Nicknamed "One-Take Sally," her film career spanned the 1930s and 1940s.

 Judge co-starred in When Strangers Meet (1934), among other films.